Battle of Grand Turk: British recovery attempt

-Nelson in his letter of 9 March 1783, reports that he was in command of the squadron and the operation.
+Nelson, in his letter of 9 March 1783, reported that he was in command of the squadron and the operation.
 Shortly after the squadron arrived at Turk's Island, Tartar left without explanation.
 Nelson states that he sent Dixon under a flag of truce to ask the French commander to surrender; the demand was refused.
 The British then landed 167 troops, under Dixon.
 Unexpectedly, a shore battery of three guns opened fire on the brigs.
 Drake's master was wounded, as were some seven men aboard the General Barrington.
 Dixon reported that seamen were manning the French guns and that the French troops had several field pieces.
 Nelson then decided to withdraw.

 The Turks and Caicos Islands were returned to British control under the terms of Treaty of Paris, which was formally ratified later in 1783.